PaulHazelden/TheOtherPlace/README.md

 of the unsaved had on you - or of the consequences of being told that you must believe it.
 Thanks!

-You can find
-[More Detail](Detail.md) about the book in this repository.
+There are a few pages with some [more details](Detail.md) about the book in this GitHub micro-site.